MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 - Subscriptions

   An Azure subscription is a logical container used to provision resources in Azure.
-It is linked to an Azure account in a Microsoft Entra ID tenant and serves as a single billing unit for Azure resources assigned to the subscription.
+It's linked to an Azure account in a Microsoft Entra ID tenant and serves as a single billing unit for Azure resources assigned to the subscription.
 An Azure subscription is also a logical boundary for access to the resources contained in the subscription.
 Access between resources in different subscriptions requires explicit permissions.

 - VNets